UPDATED: SEPTEMBER 26, 2022 | 2 MIN READ

 Swimming Pool Coverage: Key Takeaways

-- Damage to both above-ground and in-ground pools can be expensive to fix, which is why homeowners might want to invest in additional swimming pool insurance.
+- Damage to both above-ground and in-ground pools can be expensive to fix, so homeowners might want to invest in additional swimming pool insurance.

-- Your homeowner’s liability coverage tales care of any costs associated with someone getting hurt in your pool, but only if they don’t live in your residence.
+- Your homeowner’s liability coverage covers any costs associated with someone getting hurt in your pool, but only if they don’t live in your residence.

-- Implementing safety features helps protect your pool and keeps others safe from accidental injuries or drownings.
+- Implementing safety features helps protect your pool and others from accidental injuries or drownings.

 What Happens If Your Pool Is Damaged?

-Pool damage can be caused by various things, but your insurance only covers perils listed in your policy.
-If damage is caused by an excluded peril, your home insurance company won’t pay your claim.
+Various things can cause pool damage, but your insurance only covers the perils listed in your policy.
+If an excluded peril causes damage, your home insurance company won’t pay your claim.
 Because of this, you need to know what type of damage is most likely to occur in your area.

-Also, there are two types of coverage you can opt for depending on the type of pool you have.
+Also, there are two types of coverage you can opt for depending on your pool type.
 You either have a pool that is considered part of your home’s structure or one that is considered personal property.
-Your insurer decides which category your polls falls into.
-This determines what coverage you get and how the claims are paid out to you.
+Your insurer decides which category your polls fall into.
+This determines your coverage and how the claims are paid out to you.

-Typically, a swimming pool is considered part of your home’s structure if it’s an in-ground pool or an above-ground pool that’s permanently attached to your home.
+Typically, a swimming pool is considered part of your home’s structure if it’s an in-ground pool or an above-ground pool that’s permanently attached.
 Above-ground pools that aren’t permanent fixtures are considered personal property instead of an actual structure.

-If you have an in-ground pool or an above-ground pool that’s permanent, you might want to consider obtaining additional swimming pool coverage.
+If you have a permanent in-ground or an above-ground pool, you might consider obtaining additional swimming pool coverage.
 In most cases, your standard home insurance policy only covers up to 10% of replacement costs on additional structures, such as these types of pools, so if you have a loss, you could be looking at a hefty out-of-pocket expense.

 What Happens If Someone Gets Hurt While Swimming in Your Pool?

-If someone gets hurt at your swimming pool, or any worse circumstance occurs, the liability coverage associated with your homeowner’s insurance policy pays out claims for the damages.
-Since the liability claims are typically already included in your policy there is no need to get additional coverage.
+If someone gets hurt at your swimming pool or any worse circumstance occurs, the liability coverage associated with your homeowner’s insurance policy pays out claims for the damages.
+Since the liability claims are typically already included in your policy, additional coverage is unnecessary.

 How to Reduce Your Risk and Keep Your Pool Safe

-Keeping your risks low for both damage and injury can help prevent additional costs and coverage needed in your homeowner’s policy.
+Keeping your risks low for damage and injury can help prevent additional costs and coverage in your homeowner’s policy.
 Here are a few tips on how to keep your pool safe:

-- Keep your gate fenced at all times to prevent people from accidentally falling into the pool.
+- Keep your gate fenced to prevent people from accidentally falling into the pool.

-- Equip patio doors with an alarm system in case a child or pet leaves the house without warning.
+- Equip patio doors with an alarm system if a child or pet leaves the house without warning.

-- Place life-saving equipment near your pool so you can reach it at any time.
+- Place life-saving equipment near your pool so you can reach it anytime.